rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/how-to-demo/cloud-service.md

 Download and run the AEM as a Cloud Service Quickstart Jar:

+1. Ensure Java 11 is installed
-1. In a browser, navigate to [https://downloads.experiencecloud.adobe.com](https://downloads.experiencecloud.adobe.com/content/software-distribution/en/aemcloud.html) and login with your Adobe ID.
+2. In a browser, navigate to [https://downloads.experiencecloud.adobe.com](https://downloads.experiencecloud.adobe.com/content/software-distribution/en/aemcloud.html) and login with your Adobe ID.
-2. Navigate to the AEM as a Cloud Service tab and download the latest AEM SDK zip file.
+3. Navigate to the AEM as a Cloud Service tab and download the latest AEM SDK zip file.
     + If the AEM as a Cloud Service tab is not present, your Adobe ID account is  not part of an Adobe IMS Organization that has access to the AEM as a Cloud Service product.
-3. Unzip the `aem-sdk-xxx.zip`
+4. Unzip the `aem-sdk-xxx.zip`
-4. Rename the Jar file to `aem-author-p4502.jar` or `aem-publish-p4503.jar`, ensure your `properties.license` file is in the same folder, and double-click the Jar to start it.
+5. Rename the Jar file to `aem-author-p4502.jar` or `aem-publish-p4503.jar`, and from the command line execute `java -jar aem-author-p4502.jar` or `java -jar aem-publish-p4503.jar`.

 ---